opsaaaaa/palette-printer/README.md

 # palette-printer

-A sass tool for generating themes and color-schemes
+A sass tool that takes all the effort out of supporting multiple color schemes on your website.

 Example: